wmcfarlan/amazon_recommender/README.md

 # Background & Motivation
 Recommenders are truly collaborative in nature.
 People are looking for products they will enjoy, and vendors are looking to better connect with consumers and sell their products.
 Outside of product sales, recommenders are very flexible and can be used in a variety of environments.
-In regards to model development, it is important to create robust models which are capable of capturing the complexity of the user and the recommended product, but to also consider the importance of scale.
+In regards to model development, it is important to create robust models which are capable of capturing the complexity of the user and the recommended product.
+It is also important to consider a solution that can scale with big data.

 Currently we live in a world with increasing complexity and ambiguity.
 With more potential choices than ever, people tend to get caught in the paradox of choice.
 With too many choices our ability to make a choice becomes a much more difficult task.
 Personalized recommenders are a great solution to this problem.
 As such, it should be our goal to create recommenders that work, and recommenders the consumers trust.

 ## The Problem
-How can companies direct the right products to the right people?
+* Companies need to direct their products to interested consumers.

-How can consumers find products they can enjoy?
+* Consumers are looking for the right products they can enjoy.

 ## The Solution